Netsyms/BinStack/README.md

 -----------------

 ### Folders
+* api
+   An API framework.
+See api/apisettings.php below.
+* api/actions
+   A place to put your API actions.
 * langs
    Translations and alert messages.
    The language files that are loaded depends on the value of `LANGUAGE` in `settings.php`.